AprilTaylor26/SQL-Database-Design/README.md

 # How to Use
 -Clone the repository
 -Open scripts in your preferred SQL editor
--Run 'ProjectDatabaseDesign.sql' to set up the initial schema -Use display and manipulation scripts to interact with the database
+-Run 'ProjectBuildScript.sql' to set up the initial schema -Use display and manipulation scripts to interact with the database